Divorce in Tennessee

 The Role of a Divorce Lawyer

-If you are thinking about a divorce there are several questions that are on your mind.
+Are you thinking about a divorce in Tennessee?
+There are several questions that are on your mind.
 We will try to answer some of those questions here.
 But, if you think it is time to make that ultimate decision to end your marriage- to file for divorce, then you need to consult with a family law attorney about divorce, child custody, child support and alimony.
-In Tennessee there are two (2) basic processes to achieve the legal dissolution of a marriage uncontested – irreconcilable differences or no fault- divorce, and contested divorce– where the husband and wife do not agree to a resolution of all of the issues.
+In Tennessee there are two (2) basic processes to achieve the legal dissolution of a marriage.
+Uncontested – irreconcilable differences or no fault- divorce, and contested divorce– where the husband and wife do not agree to a resolution of all of the issues.

 How long does it take to get divorced?

 In Tennessee the time it takes to get a divorce depends on your circumstances and whether you have minor children or not.
 Another factor in the time it takes to get a divorce and dissolve the bonds of matrimony is whether or not you and your spouse (soon to be ex spouse) are in agreement on the issues of property distribution, alimony, child custody, and child support, in fact all divorce issues.
-If you are in agreement on all issues involved in the divorce, then you can retain one divorce lawyer and file an uncontested divorce.
+If you are in agreement on all issues involved in the divorce, then you can retain one divorce lawyer and file an uncontested divorce in Tennessee.
 An uncontested divorce is agreed to on all issues and relies upon irreconcilable differences as the legal grounds.
 There is a mandatory divorce waiting period in Tennessee of sixty (60) days if there are no minor children and ninety (90) days if there is at least one (1) minor child.
 Simply put if you file for divorce today you will have to wait the applicable waiting period before the divorce can be set for a final hearing and the marriage finally dissolved.
 This mandatory divorce waiting period applies whether it is contested or an uncontested divorce (agreed).
 For a more definitive answer and details of how long it will take to get divorced contact a divorce lawyer to discuss the issues.